-Any employee, associate, contractor, or member of the general public who makes such a report will be supported and protected by Resimac.
-All reports received will be investigated in line with established best practice and the identity of the Whistleblower will be kept confidential, within the definition of this policy.
+Any, associate, contractor or member of the general public who makes such a report will be supported and protected by Resimac.
+All reports received will be reviewed against the criteria set out in this Procedure.
+Where reports meet the criteria, they will be investigated in line with established best practice and the identity of the Whistleblower will be kept confidential, within the definition of this policy.